-Revenues in the governmental funds (net of transfers and lease proceeds) are conservatively budgeted to increase over Fiscal Year 2019 actuals by 3.9% to approximately \$15.2 million.
-Major components of this include increases in sales tax and grant receipts.
-A five percent (5%) payment in lieu of taxes from the Electric, Water, and Sewer Funds to the General Fund is budgeted, as well as a fifty-five percent (55%) transfer from the Storm Water Parks Tax for parks operations.
+Revenues in the governmental funds (net of transfers and lease proceeds) are conservatively budgeted to increase over Fiscal Year 2020 actuals by 0.8% to approximately \$15.4 million.
+Major components of this include transfers from the Electric, Water and Sewer funds to cover administrative costs allocation as well as a five percent (5%) payment in lieu of taxes from the Electric, Water, and Sewer Funds to the General Fund is budgeted.
+A sixty percent (60%) transfer from the Storm Water Parks Tax is budgeted for expenses in parks operations.

-General Fund operating and personnel expenditures combined (debt and capital not included) are expected to rise a total of 3.9% to \$9.2 million.
-Governmental funds capital investment is budgeted at approximately \$2.9 million, a 73% increase over the preceding fiscal year.
-Debt for governmental activities is budgeted to decrease to approximately \$5.7 million, a \$1.1 million, 17%, decrease.
+General Fund operating and personnel expenditures combined (debt and capital not included) are expected to rise a total of 6.4% over Fiscal Year 2020 actuals to \$9.2 million.
+Governmental funds capital investment is budgeted at approximately \$2.8 million, an increase of 44% over Fiscal Year 2020 actuals.
+Over-all debt balance for governmental activities is budgeted to decrease to approximately \$5.8 million, a \$1.5 million (18%) decrease.